VoxeLibre/VoxeLibre/mods/ITEMS/mcl_throwing/README.md

 # `mcl_throwing`

-It's a MineClone 2 mod containing throwable items like snowballs.
+It's a VoxeLibre mod containing throwable items like snowballs.

 ## License of code